What Not to Do with Your CV

 Remember, you need to be a memorable candidate, so instead of simply listing your degree and previous roles, you should try to incorporate achievements, gap year experiences, memberships of clubs or societies, side projects and hobbies too – providing they are in some way relevant to the role or company values.

 You could also add in a hyperlink to an online portfolio of work or website, or perhaps create a short and snappy video cover letter.
 Additions like this are sure to increase your chances of an interview, as most candidates simply won’t bother to make the same level of effort.

 About the Author

-Andrew Fennell is the founder of CV writing advice website StandOut CV.
+Andrew Fennell is the editor at Assign your writer and the founder of the CV writing advice website StandOut CV.
 He is a former recruitment consultant and contributes careers advice to websites like Business Insider, The Guardian and FastCompany.

 Find out more about CVs:

 How to Create a Standout CV

 General tips (including video CVs), what to include & how to sell yourself